dmprofe/en.javascript.info/1-js/04-object-basics/02-object-copy/article.md

 We can create a new object and replicate the structure of the existing one, by iterating over its properties and copying them on the primitive level.

-> ![t] t: As indicated later, we assume for now objects with only primitive properties.
+> [!t] t: As indicated later, we assume for now objects with only primitive properties.

 Like this: